fgpv-vpgf/fgpv-vpgf/docs/developer/panels.md

 ```

 <p class="warning">
-  The panel body must only have one top level parent.
+  The panel body must only have one top level element.
 In the example above the `h3` and `md-button` elements are wrapped in a
   `div` element.
-This is a limitation of the angular compiler.
+This is required by the angular compiler to properly render multiple directives (like `md-button`) in a given element.
 </p>

-## Voila!
+### Open

 If we do nothing else and run `myPanel.open()` you'll be greeted to a **dialog** panel.

-## Persistent panel
+### Persistent

 The reason our panel is a dialog panel is because we didn't define a position for it.
 Since RAMP doesn't know
 where we'd like our panel to appear, or how wide/tall it should be, it opens it as a standard sized **dialog** panel.